chris-martin/bricks/_posts/2016-08-31-installing-nix-package-manager.md

 nix-channel --update
 {% endhighlight %}

-Again, replace `16.03` with the actual channel you're using.
+Again, replace `16.03` with the channel you're using.

 ## 5. Play